 What this medicine is used for

-It is used to help people with sleeping difficulties, also called insomnia.
-It can help you fall asleep and to reduce the number of times you wake up during the night.
+Zopiclone is used to help people with sleeping difficulties (insomnia).
+It helps you fall asleep and reduces the number of times you wake up during the night.
 It is used for short term treatment (2-4 weeks) of insomnia.
 It is not recommended for use for more than 4 weeks at a time.

 This medicine is available only with a doctor's prescription.

 This medicine should not be used in children.
 The safe and effective dose of this medicine in children and adolescents under 18 years of age has not been established.

 When you must not take it